 My first job was as Youth Coordinator in a town called Dungiven.
 I was able to take the kids hover crafting, surfing, everything.
 It was an amazing summer, and because I then had industry experience, and a First Class degree, I made it onto the North West Regional College part-time lecturer list, teaching sports science.

 I loved teaching, especially when I found my feet in the second year.
-But there was no lessons over the summertime, so I started working on a feature film set as production assistant, and any job that was offered, I kept on putting my hand up.
+But there were no lessons over the summertime, so I started working on a feature film set as a production assistant, and any job that was offered, I kept on putting my hand up.

 I wanted to learn as much as I could, and when they needed a new second assistant director, they offered me the job.
 It usually takes a good couple of years to get to that level, so I felt really grateful.

 I find that the industry is all about who you know.
 Straight after the feature film, my name was passed on to another production, The Secret, a television series starring James Nesbitt.
 It was cool to work in Belfast with a local crew.
 It was very long hours, quite tough physically and mentally, but I learned a lot.

 Then I started as a researcher with MakeMatic back home in Derry.
 The company had only just started out, so there was a lot to do.
 I spent my days talking with teachers, researching the education industry, finding new presenting talent and writing up call sheets.